tsujimitsu/system-operation-tools/linux-command/linux_audit.md

 sshd
 ------

-* exercises
-- restrict ssh login only one user based on user source ip address.
+* exercises: restrict ssh login only one user based on user source ip address.

 * solution